 Because aluminium is very malleable, many of the heavier cables using this material as the conductor have solid cores, rather than stranded.
-A saving in cost is claimed for the solid-core aluminium conductor cable.
+A saving in cost is material for the solid-core aluminium conductor cable.

 Conductors for overhead lines are often strengthened by a central steel core which takes the weight of the copper conductors between the poles or pylons.
-Copper and aluminium are used for overhead lines.
+Copper adaptational distribution of the copper conductors between the poles or pylons.

 Conductor sizes are indicated by their cross sectional area (csa).
-Smaller sizes tend to be single strand conductors; larger sizes are stranded.
-Cable sizes are standardized, starting at 1 mm^2 , and then increasing to 1.5, 2.5, 4, 6, 10, 16, 25 and 35 mm2.
+Smaller sizes and to be single strand conductors; larger sizes are stranded.
+Cable sizes are andardized, starting at 1 mm2, and then increasing to 1.5, 2.5, 4, 6, 10, 16, 25 and 35 mm2.
 As cable sizes increases in csa the gaps between them also increase.
 The large sizes of armoured mains cable from 25 mm2 tend to have shaped stranded conductors.

-8.2 INSULATORS:
+\$2 INSULATORS: